Heading back to work? Biking is a great way to get there

 Beyond those three main elements — a bike, a helmet and a bag — Bailey says it's also key to think about clothes.
 In the summer, athletic shorts and a t-shirt will often do, maybe with a change of clothes for when you arrive.
 But what about winter biking?

 "Having a couple different layers is super helpful," she says.
 She recommends putting a wool layer closest to your body, because it's warm and dries quickly.
 For the outer layer, something that's wind and waterproof.
-She also stressed the importance of good gloves and a face covering, something that should be ubiquitous these days anyway.
+She also stressed the importance of good gloves and a face covering.

 Just like picking the right route, finding the right gear might require some trial and error.